This article was first published in October 2015 and has been updated several times, last time in June 2020.

 Pick from an array of villas from the flagship Estate Villa that leads onto the beach and has a sunk pool to the garden villas that are tucked into the jungle.

 Rates start at SGD280 per night for a sophisticated mid-week getaway in Bintan.

-5. Nantra Bintan – for an optimal glamping experience
+5. Natra Bintan – for an optimal glamping experience

-Touted as Marriott’s first glamping experience, the Nantra Bintan is a super fun option for adventurous families that enjoy both rugged nature and luxurious convenience.
-One of the closest resorts on this list from Bandar Bentan Telani Ferry Terminal (about 3 mins by car), Nantra Bintan provides really easy access for travelers in a rush to get to their resort.
+Touted as Marriott’s first glamping experience, the Natra Bintan is a super fun option for adventurous families that enjoy both rugged nature and luxurious convenience.
+One of the closest resorts on this list from Bandar Bentan Telani Ferry Terminal (about 3 mins by car), Natra Bintan provides really easy access for travelers in a rush to get to their resort.

 While the 100 safari-themed tents seem rustic at first, they actually contain all the comforts of a typical Marriott hotel from air-con to WiFi and beyond.
 While the pool view tents are perfect for families, the garden views rooms provide more solitude as they come with a private garden.